Terraform Best Practices: The 24 Practices You Should Adopt

 The Terraform development community is quite active, and new functions are being released on a regular basis.
 When Terraform releases a major new function, we suggest that you start working with the most recent version.
 Otherwise, if you skip numerous major releases, upgrading becomes quite difficult.

-Tip 20: Always update your Terraform version and code upon major releases.
+Always update your Terraform version and code upon major releases.

 Terraform Best Practice 21: Pin your Terraform and provider version

-The terraform{} configuration block is used to configure behaviors of Terraform itself, such as Configuring Terraform Cloud, Configuring a Terraform Backend, Specifying a Required Terraform Version and Specifying Provider Requirements.
+The terraform{} configuration block is used to configure behaviors of Terraform itself, such as Configuring Terraform Cloud, Configuring a Terraform Backend, Specifying a Required Terraform Version, and Specifying Provider Requirements.

-As the functionality of the provider can change over time because each plugin for a provider has its own set of available versions, each provider dependency you define should have a version constraint specified in the version argument so that Terraform can choose a single version per provider that all modules are compatible with.
 Although Terraform will accept any version of the provider as compatible if the version argument is not included as the version argument is optional, we highly recommend that you provide a version limitation for each provider on which your module depends and specify a provider version is one of the Terraform Best Practices.

 E.g Here, in the following terraform{} configuration block, required_providers is set to version = “~> 4.16” and required_version = “>= 1.2.0” is the requirement of the Terraform version.